Yogeshyazzler/Airbnb_Data_Analysis---PowerBI_Mysql_MongoDB_Python/README.md

 }

 🔁 Project Workflow
-MongoDB Setup & Data Import
+-MongoDB Setup & Data Import

-Create a MongoDB Atlas account and cluster.
+-Create a MongoDB Atlas account and cluster.

-Import sample Airbnb data into your collection.
+-Import sample Airbnb data into your collection.

-Data Cleaning & Preparation
+-Data Cleaning & Preparation

-Handle missing values, remove duplicates.
+-Handle missing values, remove duplicates.

-Standardize data types for consistent analysis.
+-Standardize data types for consistent analysis.

 Exploratory Data Analysis (EDA)

-Analyze pricing, availability, and review trends.
+-Analyze pricing, availability, and review trends.

-Use groupby and aggregation techniques in MongoDB & Python.
+-Use groupby and aggregation techniques in MongoDB & Python.

-Geospatial Visualizations (Streamlit App)
+-Geospatial Visualizations (Streamlit App)

-Create interactive maps showing price, rating, and availability distributions.
+-Create interactive maps showing price, rating, and availability distributions.

-Use libraries like Folium, Plotly, or Pydeck.
+-Use libraries like Folium, Plotly, or Pydeck.

-Price & Availability Insights
+-Price & Availability Insights

-Visualize seasonal availability and pricing trends.
+-Visualize seasonal availability and pricing trends.

-Explore correlations by property type, neighborhood, etc.
+-Explore correlations by property type, neighborhood, etc.

-Location-Based Analysis
+-Location-Based Analysis

-Filter by region or city.
+-Filter by region or city.

-Compare booking behavior across geographies.
+-Compare booking behavior across geographies.

 Dashboard Development

-Build a final visual dashboard using Tableau or Power BI.
+-Build a final visual dashboard using Tableau or Power BI.

-Combine maps, charts, and filters to allow stakeholder-driven insights.
+-Combine maps, charts, and filters to allow stakeholder-driven insights.

 📊 Key Insights Goals
-Which neighborhoods have the highest-priced or most-rated listings?
+-Which neighborhoods have the highest-priced or most-rated listings?

-How does price vary by season and property type?
+-How does price vary by season and property type?

-Which areas have low availability or peak booking periods?
+-Which areas have low availability or peak booking periods?

-What patterns can be identified in user reviews and ratings?
+-What patterns can be identified in user reviews and ratings?

 🎓 Learning Outcomes
-MongoDB Atlas setup, querying, and data manipulation.
+-MongoDB Atlas setup, querying, and data manipulation.

-Data preprocessing with Python (Pandas, NumPy).
+-Data preprocessing with Python (Pandas, NumPy).

-Geospatial visualization using interactive Python libraries.
+-Geospatial visualization using interactive Python libraries.

-Streamlit web app development for visual exploration.
+-Streamlit web app development for visual exploration.

-Dashboard creation using Tableau or Power BI.
+-Dashboard creation using Tableau or Power BI.

 🧪 Evaluation Criteria
 Modular and maintainable code (PEP-8 standards).